Pippi & Zilli

-We decided to take Pippi (the small girl) and Zilli (the very large one) for educational purposes.
-Lately, we’ve been inundated with people asking us to take zonkeys and there is a very good reason for that: They are half zebra!
+We decided to take Pippi (the small girl) and Zilli (the very large one) as educational saves.
+Lately, we’ve been inundated with people asking us to take zonkeys.
+There is a very good reason for that: They are half zebra!
 Many people purchase or breed these animals as they look amazing with their mohawks, brown and black stripes.
-Many end up too wild and even dangerous to handle through no fault of their own.
-They just shouldn’t be bred.
+Because of the zebra DNA, many go crazy in confinement.
+They are wild animals that can be dangerous to handle.
+This is through no fault of their own, this hybrid just shouldn’t be bred.

-We received an email from wonderful people, who truly understood them.
-They knew sanctuary was the best thing for them.
-Here is a portion of their letter:
+We received the following email from the wonderful people in Tennessee, who rescued them.
+They truly understood the zonkeys and knew sanctuary was the best thing for them.

 My husband originally bought them because he felt so deeply for their situation.
 We strongly believe in rescue and adoption, and while purchasing animals is not typically our path, we simply couldn’t bear the thought of these girls ending up in the wrong kind of home.
 Bringing them here felt like a good way to keep them safe.